parkermac/LO/notes/klone_and_mox.md

 ```
 squeue -A macc
 ```

 ---

+These notes are generally specific to klone at this point, but here is a little mox-specific info:

+mox: we own 196 cores (7 nodes with 28 cores each) plus another 64 (2 nodes with 32 cores each).
+To check on our disk allocation look in the file `/gscratch/macc/usage_report.txt`.

+---

 #### From David Darr: klone requires only modest changes to Linux-ifort_mox.mk, renamed Linux-ifort_klone.mk (in LiveOcean_roms/LO_ROMS/Compilers).
 The only difference actually is that the two instances of: